 Your Job Does Not End With Sales hiring…there’s Something Else That You Now Must Do!

-Imagine if you carefully planned your timelines, abided by all the hiring stages, made no mistakes during the process to onboard the ideal candidate, and he leaves your company within a few months.
+Imagine if you carefully planned your timelines, abided by all the hiring stages, made no mistakes during the process to onboard the ideal candidate, and left your company within a few months.
 Attrition can be a major hurdle in your path.
 You need to focus equally on retaining your employees as you do on hiring.

 Create a positive and empowering environment for them to work and grow in.
 Compensate them well for the efforts they put in and help them upskill.
 If your employees are gaining so much from you, you can surely expect to be rewarded with their loyalty.